Ph.D. Business Administration (Management) Student Handbook

 The above are guidelines and the student in consultation with his or her committee might find that a broader or narrower range topic better suits his or her particular interests.
 However, the dissertation proposal and defense process should conform closely to the guidelines provided.

 These are credits transferred from another institution.
-Credits completed at UNR in another program or as a graduate special do not need to be transferred.
+Credits completed at the University of Nevada, Reno in another program or as a graduate special do not need to be transferred.
 Transfer credit can be requested on the Graduate Credit Transfer Evaluation Request form available on Graduate School website, and must be signed by the student, major advisor, and graduate director.
 Transfer credits applied to a master’s program must comply with the time limitation on master’s work (6 years).
 Thus, if a student took a course five years prior to admission, they would have to complete the degree within one year for the course to apply to the degree.
-Credits from a completed master’s degree will be exempt from the 8-year time limitation for those students pursuing a doctoral degree.
+Credits from a completed master’s degree will be exempt from the 8-year time limitation for those students pursuing a doctoral degree.>

 - Program of Study form (end of 3rd Year; for doctoral programs, it is the end of the 4th semester)